6 Best Waterproof Trail Running Shoes in 2024

 What makes it the best?

-Protective upper, incredible traction, lasting comfort, and energy return — these are just some of the qualities we saw in the lab and experienced in our test runs.
-The outstanding and versatile Nike Pegasus Trail 4 GTX is the best among all waterproof trail running shoes we tested.
+Protective upper, versatile traction, lasting comfort, and energy return—these are just some of the qualities we saw in the lab and experienced in our runs.
+The outstanding agility and protection of the Nike Pegasus Trail 5 GTX made it our top waterproof trail running shoe.

-The Pegasus Trail 4 GTX has a brilliant midsole that feels comfy and energetic underfoot.
-The foam comes at a generous stack height of 37.7 mm (5.5 mm higher than the average of trail running shoes) while also measuring 29.0% softer than average.
-To say that our feet enjoyed maximum protection and TLC during our trail adventures is an understatement.
+The Pegasus Trail 5 GTX has a brilliant midsole that feels comfy and energetic underfoot.
+The foam measures 23.4% softer than average.
+Plus, it weighs merely 9.9 oz (281g), ensuring each stride feels effortless and light.
+To say that our feet enjoyed the ride is an understatement.

 Pros